Suet vs. Tallow: How Do These Dietary Fat Resources Differ?

 • Fine Mesh Strainer: A good strainer is needed for straining large pieces of meat and other impurities that don’t cook down with the fat.

-• Funnel: It is needed for doing the final straining into your storage jar(s).
+• Funnel: It is needed to do more straining into your storage jar(s).

-• 100% Cotton Cheesecloth: It’s the best item to do the final straining, but you can also use a coffee filter or paper towel.
+• 100% Cotton Cheesecloth: It’s the best item for the final straining, but you can also use a coffee filter or paper towel.

-• Wide-Mouth Mason Jars: These jars are perfect for storing tallow, as they have a wide mouth, so you can easily get the tallow in and out and store it in the fridge.
+• Wide-Mouth Mason Jars: These jars are perfect for storing tallow, as they have a wide mouth, so you can easily get the tallow in and out and store them in the fridge.

 When you provide these tools, you can start rendering by following the steps below:

-2. Slowly Simmer to Render the Beef Fat: You’ll notice the fat slowly renders and cooks.
-Also, there will be a light simmer and little bubbles during the cooking process.
-Notice these bubbles and if the rendered fat starts bubbling too much, reduce the heat.
+2. Slowly Simmer to Render the Beef Fat: Let it simmer until it starts bubbling.
+Notice these bubbles, and reduce the heat if the rendered fat starts bubbling too much.

-3. Strain: It’s a very important step.
-You should strain it twice to ensure it doesn’t have any impurities.
+3. Strain: You should strain it twice to ensure it has no impurities.
 The first strain is in a fine strainer and removes bigger pieces.
 Use cheesecloth for the second strain to remove all remaining small pieces.

 Learn More: Lard vs. Tallow: How To Use These Fat Sources?